sinclairzx81/typebox/readme.md

   required: ["position", "normal", "uv"]
 }
 ```
-> Note the methods `Type.Partial(...)`, `Type.Required(...)`, `Type.Pick(...)` and `Type.Omit(...)` are currently not supported for referenced types.
-This may change in future releases where the boxed schema is copied into the dependent schema with the appropriate schema modifications applied.
+> Note, the methods `Type.Partial(...)`, `Type.Required(...)`, `Type.Pick(...)` and `Type.Omit(...)` are currently not supported for referenced types.
+This may change in future releases where the referenced schema is copied into the dependent schema with the appropriate schema modifications applied.
+This project is open to community feedback on advancing this feature in future releases.

 <a name="Extended-Types"></a>